Deploy to Swarm

-- Download and install Docker Desktop as described in Orientation and setup.
+Download and install Docker Desktop as described in Get Docker.

 Make sure that Swarm is enabled on your Docker Desktop by typing